ToyotaCRDL/mahos/docs_src/tutorial_next_steps.rst

 It could be used at least to discover which module or class is important.

 You will eventually be required to read the codes to fully understand the mahos internals.
-We are very happy if you could report some bugs / add missing documentation / give us any feedbacks.
+We are very happy if you could :doc:`report / fix bugs, add missing code / documentation, or give us any feedbacks<contributing>`.